Poems, Short Stories

 I carried shame in my mouth like a secret.

-who do you think you are to need rest?
+who do you think you are to ask for rest?

 the pain, the tenderness,